 When we think about ionic air filters and air purifiers many people will recall the infamous Sharper Image Ionic Breeze, an electrostatic precipitator ionizer air purifier that was found by Consumer Reports to have produced high levels of ozone, a byproduct created because of the ionizer process.
 Ozone, according to the EPA, is a dangerous byproduct that can cause harm to the health of those exposed such as chest pain, coughing, shortness of breath, and throat irritation.

 Many ionic air filters work by generating a large voltage difference across some volume of air, which creates ozone emission in varying degrees.
-As this issue has been brought into the forefront, many air purifiers that utilize ionic air filters have tried to reduce their ozone output.
-If you have to purchase an air purifier using ionizing technology, it is critical to look on the manufacturers page for details on whether or not the device produces ozone, or if they attempt to reduce ozone production.
-However, it is recommended to avoid these ionic air filters and purifiers all together to minimize health risks and exposure to ozone emissions.
+As this issue has been brought to the forefront, many air purifiers that utilize ionic air filters have tried to reduce their ozone output.
+If you have to purchase an air purifier using ionizing technology, it is critical to look on the manufacturers’ page for details on whether or not the device produces ozone, or if they attempt to reduce ozone production.
+However, it is recommended to avoid these ionic air filters and purifiers altogether to minimize health risks and exposure to ozone emissions.

 Ions Purifier Side Effects